 Those three words nicely sum up my ongoing experience with the Razer Tiamat 7.1 gaming headset.
 Gaming with these bad boys is a real gift for the aural gods.
 The audio clarity has to be experienced firsthand for full appreciation.
 The sound is super clear and full.
 Many gaming headsets ramp up the bass, thinking explosions and booming gun sounds will be enhanced.
 Thankfully Razer knows better.
 The default settings near perfect.
 But I did nudge a few toggles on X-Fi soundcard equalizer utilities just to fine tune things to my taste.
 It took less than five minutes.

 In addition, positional audio is fantastic.
 That 7.1 surround leaves very little to the imagination.
-All those little speakers work in tandem so you know exactly where everything is audibly.
+Individual drivers for all those little speakers work in tandem so you know exactly where everything is audibly.
 Moreover, this sweet sound is practically caramelized by silence.
 To be specific, these puffy ear cushions are massively successful in canceling out ambient noise.
 Honestly, I don’t like wearing them when my little crumb-snatcher is awake, because I can’t hear what those 8yr old fingers are up to.

 But when I do get down, it’s a blast!
 Voice communication is spot-on.
 The mic can’t be removed but it is retractable and tucks away completely inside the left earpiece.
 It’s also very malleable so you can adjust its distance from your mouth and prevent that dreaded Darth Vader mouth-breathing effect ever social gamer hates.
 I tested the Tiamat’s over EA’s Battlelog, Xfire, Steam voice and Mumble.
 My voice was heard loud and clear by all on the receiving end.
 But if you have problems, the aforementioned volume control plays host to mic vol adjustments, right at your fingertips.